KPInc425/odin-tasks/README.md

 --Only show the name and maybe duedate
 --When clicked show full task

+-make simple new task input put the new task into currently displayed project (currently only goes to default project);

 -Add new task button
 --Brings up more full featured UI to add task
 --set all attributes